core-laboratories/payto/docs/scheme.md

 ### Beneficiary Full Name

 The beneficiary field specifies the full name of the beneficiary for the transaction.
 The beneficiary is the recipient of the payment.
-The beneficiary is optional or required field.
+The beneficiary is an optional or required field.

 Supported payment types: